department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/10-10d-release-plan.md

 #### Planning

-- Length of time: 48 hours (Tuesday to Thursday)
+- Length of time: 48 hours (Tuesday to Thursday) beginning 12/10/24
 - Percentage of Users (and roughly how many users do you expect this to be): 25%

 #### Results